workgroupengineering/Documentation/tutorials/developing-for-mobile/android/build-and-run-your-application-on-a-simulator.md

 Assuming you have created a project called `HelloWord`.
 Enter the directory `HelloWorld.Android` from the command line.

-To build the project for Andoird run the following command.
+To build the project for Android run the following command.

 ```bash
 dotnet build